OldhamMade/oldhammade.github.io/_drafts/zsh-workflow-tricks.md

 `!!` retrieves the last command.

-`CRTL-r` allows you to search history and insert/execute at the prompt.
+`CRTL-r` "reverse" search history and insert/execute at the prompt.

 `ESC-.` inserts the last argument of the previous history line, repeat to go back in history.